BakaFT/ftbox/README.md

 This is a sandbox running on Linux.
 It's based on `seccomp`,`setrlimit` APIs.

-With is you can run a guest executable and:
+With this you can run a guest executable and:

 - Use seccomp rule to control guest's system calls
 - Limit resources